Chris Olean

-Christopher R. Olean is a baseball coach and former pitcher, who is the current head baseball coach of the St. Thomas (MN) Tommies.
+Christopher R. Olean (born May 29, 1977) is a baseball coach and former pitcher, who is the current head baseball coach of the St. Thomas (MN) Tommies.
 He played college baseball at St. Thomas (MN) where he played for head coach Dennis Denning from 1996 to 1999 before playing professionally from 1999 to 2001.

 Playing career

 Olean attended Washburn High School, in Minneapolis, Minnesota and played college baseball at University of St. Thomas (Minnesota).
 He was named the MIAC Pitcher of the Year in 1999.
 He finished his career with the 2nd most strikeouts in Tommie history with 246.
 Olean was then drafted in the 17th round of the 1999 Major League Baseball draft by the Milwaukee Brewers.
 He began his professional career with the Ogden Raptors before moving to the Helena Brewers.
 For the 2000 season, Olean played for the Beloit Snappers.
 Olean joined the St. Paul Saints during the summer of 2001.